zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 ### Choosing a WebView version

-WebView follows the same branching and release model as the rest of the Chromium
+WebView follows the same branching and release model as the rest of the Monyhar
 project: a beta version is branched from the main branch approximately every six weeks, and after approximately six weeks of beta testing it is released to stable.
 If critical security or functionality issues are discovered after the